sevagh/freemusicdemixer.com/web/index.md

 </section>

 <section class="info-section">
-  <h3>Created by musicians, for musicians, and powered by the same revolutionary AI technology as ChatGPT.</h3>
+  <h3>Our algorithms are based on the <b>Demucs AI model</b> and winners from the Sony Music and Sound Demixing Challenges in 2021 and 2023.
+Powered by the same revolutionary Artificial Intelligence technology as ChatGPT.</h3>
 </section>

 <section class="info-section">